caio-ishikawa/netscout/README.md

         A bool - if set, it will skip the Google filetype scan -headless
-        A bool - if set, all requests in the crawler will be made through a headless Chrome browser (requires Google Chrome)
+        A bool - if set, all requests in the crawler will be made through a headless Chrome browser (requires Google Chrome) -deep
+        A bool - if set, the shortened URL scan will be performed (can take several minutes)
 ```

 Sets seed url, depth, and output file: